MongoDB integration with FastNetMon Advanced

 sudo systemctl restart fastnetmon

-You can check that FastNetMon is running well using fcli command:
+You can check that FastNetMon is running well using the fcli command:

 sudo fcli show total_traffic_counters

-Modern versions of MongoDB require AVX support and if CPU on your server does not support it then it will crash with SIGILL error like this:
+Modern versions of MongoDB require AVX support, and ifthe CPU on your server does not support it, it will crash with a SIGILL error such as this:

 sudo service mongod status